-Acoustic surveys with calibrated Simrad ES60 echosounders were carried out from 2004 to 2015, following the protocols described in Shotton (2007), and in Niklitschek and Patchell (2016).
+Acoustic surveys with calibrated Simrad ES60/70 echosounders were carried out from 2004 to 2016, following the protocols described in Shotton (2007), and in Niklitschek and Patchell (2016).
+In 2017 the protocols were modified following the ABNJ Acoustic Review for SIOFA, to increase the pulse length during surveys.